Fairblock/docs/docs/ecosystem/ecosystem.md

 Check out our showcase projects, explore the ideas that need builders like you, and connect with the community pushing the boundaries of what's possible.

-See below for showcase projects.
+See below for how the key features of Fairblock are used, showcase projects.
 Check out the [ideas page](https://fairblock.notion.site/Fairblock-Builders-Program-RFP-List-69cd0c7747904e89bd27257a359a80f1?pvs=74) for even more projects that are being built today or waiting for the right contributors.

 > Fill out this [type form](https://form.typeform.com/to/MtEp1IZ1) if you would like to discuss building any of these ideas with our Developer Relations team!